streem/streem-sdk-node/examples/embedded-sso/README.md

 Next, install dependencies and start the server:

 ```
-cd server
 yarn && yarn start
 ```

 ## Client

-With the server started above, you can simply install dependencies and start the client:
+With the server started above, go to the `client` directory, and simply install dependencies and start the client:

 ```
-cd client
 yarn && yarn start
 ```